Australian weed identification of Crowsfoot weed with its distinctive seedhead

 Post-emergent Control of Crowsfoot Grass.

-Timing is important with all post emergent herbicides.
-Aim tp use these after goosegrass seed germinates, and you will usually need several applications of these herbicides to give complete control.
+• Timing is important with all post emergent herbicides.
+Aim to use these after goosegrass seed germinates, and you will usually need several applications of these herbicides to give complete control.

-Good soil moisture at the time of application is also needed to get the best results.
+• You need good soil moisture to get the best results.

-You can use Foramsulfuron (Tribute Selective) in couch and zoysia as alternatives to ACCase-inhibitors like Destro.
-Two applications of this herbicide is needed for post-emergent control of established Crowsfoot.
-Due to potential antagonism, don’y use Tribute with a non-ionic surfactant or crop oil concentrate.
+Foramsulfuron (Tribute Selective) is safe to use on Couch and Zoysia as an alternative option to ACCase-inhibitors like Destro.
+You need two applications for control on established Crowsfoot.
+Due to potential antagonism don’t use Tribute with a non ionic surfactant or crop oil.